(a) Personnel Requisition.

 (1) Applicants selected to fill positions at or above the Unit Coordinator level and other positions designated by the General Manager must complete a financial disclosure questionnaire, in accordance with the WSSC Code of Ethics (WSSC Chapter 1.70), within 30 days of hire.

 (2) If the information disclosed indicates that the applicant will be in violation of the financial conflict provisions of the WSSC Code of Ethics, the Human Resources Director or the Ethics Officer may declare the applicant ineligible for employment.

 (1) The Police and Homeland Security Division will photograph and issue identification and facility access badges to all new and returning employees.

 (2) The Human Resources Office will ensure that new employees complete required tax forms, beneficiary forms, identification forms, and other forms for onboarding purposes.
-(2019 codification, 2019; REG-HRM-HR-2014-006 § II.)
+(Amended during 2019 codification; REG-HRM-HR-2014-006 § II)